Advocacy for Guatemala

 What’s Happening?

 Guatemalans have fled their country in large numbers since the 1980s to escape violence, impunity, corruption, poverty, lack of security and services, droughts, and hurricanes.
 Many are unaccompanied children who frequently have relatives in the United States.
-While the U.S. has collaborated with Guatemala to open new pathways for Guatemalans and other Central Americans to reach the United States, key populations, such as those displaced by climate, continue to be left out.
+Guatemala’s economy relies heavily on remittances from the United States – even as tens of thousands of Guatemalans are deported from the U.S. each year, frequently saddled with debt and targeted for extortion upon arrival.
+In 2025, Guatemala entered into an asylum cooperative agreement with the United States to accept third country nationals.

 What Must Be Done?

-Refugees International is advocating for increased protections for displaced Guatemalans, including an expanded Central American Minors program, expanded access to the Safe Mobility Office, as well as increased support for those displaced by the impacts of climate change.
+Refugees International is advocating for increased protections for displaced Guatemalans, including increased support for those displaced by the impacts of climate change.
+It also opposes Guatemala serving as a “safe third country” or a “bridge” to repatriate third country nationals denied a chance to seek asylum in the United States.

 Report